somecallmejosh/ux-engineering-portfolio/content/dev-notes/javascript-dates.md

 ### Important Gotchas:

 - Month is zero-based (0 = January)
-- Avoid `Date.parse("MM/DD/YYYY")` – results can vary by browser and locale
+- Avoid `Date.parse("MM/DD/YYYY")`.
+Results can vary by browser and locale
 - ISO format (YYYY-MM-DD) is your safest bet

 ## Time Zones: Where Things Get Weird